apache/spark/docs/streaming-custom-receivers.md

 To implement a *reliable receiver*, you have to use `store(multiple-records)` to store data.
 This flavour of `store` is a blocking call which returns only after all the given records have been stored inside Spark.
-If replication is enabled receiver's configured storage level (enabled by default), then this call returns after replication has completed.
+If the receiver's configured storage level uses replication (enabled by default), then this call returns after replication has completed.
 Thus it ensures that the data is reliably stored, and the receiver can now acknowledge the source appropriately.
 This ensures that no data is caused when the receiver fails in the middle